 Matt is an experienced litigation and appellate attorney.
 He regularly serves as lead appellate counsel in cases before state and federal appellate courts in the Pacific Northwest, and has a track record of success.
 He often is hired to develop, brief and argue complex legal and procedural issues before state and federal courts.
-Matt is also an accomplished litigator and skilled negotiator, with particular experience litigating matters involving complex business transactions, statutes, and regulatory schemes; cases involving free speech and other federal and state constitutional rights; actions involving professional duties; class actions; securities actions; shareholder disputes; derivative actions; trust and partnership disputes; and many others.
+Matt is also an accomplished litigator and skilled negotiator, with particular experience litigating matters involving complex business transactions, accounting, finance, statutes, and regulatory schemes; cases involving free speech and other federal and state constitutional rights; actions involving professional duties; class actions; securities actions; shareholder disputes; derivative actions; trust and partnership disputes; and many others.

 Yale Law School